tom-wolfe/gulp-markdownit/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for use, or for development and testing purposes.

 ### Installing

 The package can be installed using the command below.
-It uses a peer dependency for the markdown-it library, so it will use whatever version you have installed already.
+It uses a peer dependency for the `markdown-it` library, so **it will use whatever version you have installed already.**

 ```
 npm install gulp-markdownit --save